calcom/cal.com/packages/embeds/embed-core/README.md

 ## Upcoming Improvements

 - Unsupported Browsers and versions.
 Documenting them and gracefully handling that.
+- Features Documentation
+  - Inline mode doesn't cause any scroll in iframe by default.
+It more looks like it is part of the website.
 - Accessibility and UI/UX Issues
   - Loader on ModalBox/popup
+  - Popup not exactly in center.
+    - Also, Height is more initially and then it gets decreased.
+  - Rounded borders are on iframe and it is scrollable which makes the rounded borders at the bottom not visible without scroll
   - Make it customizable by user.
   - If website owner links the booking page directly for an event, should the user be able to go to events-listing page using back button ?
   - ~~Close on backdrop click~~